rflamio/sturg-snps/README.md

 2. DiploidSNPProcessing.Rmd: R markdown for demultiplexing diploid sturgeon reads, mapping reads to haploid reference, calling SNPs, filtering SNPs, and haplotyping SNPs.
 3. SpeciesDiscrimination.Rmd: R markdown for performing DAPC and PCA on the genomic and microsatellite datasets.

-Description of companion files for haploid sturgeon sequence data analyses (files needed for HaploidGenomicReference.Rmd):
+Description of companion files in HaploidDataAnalyses (files needed for HaploidGenomicReference.Rmd):
 1. Spla_MiSeq_Barcodes.txt: Text file of barcodes for haploid sturgeon sequencing.
 2. Spla_MiSeq_IDs_Barcodes.txt: Text file for matching barcodes to sample IDs in haploid sturgeon.
 3. trim_config.file: Script for trimming reads in haploid sturgeon.